Mambo-Token/Solidcoins/Café-Coin.md

 This makes clear that $Cafe was not designed to be outminted.
 The minting serves as a price cap - and we do not expect it to be outminted within next decade.
-It would need more Kas than there are Kas in existenc -
+It would need more Kas than there are Kas in existence -
-that means the amount of the whole Kas supply would have to circulate about 3x through $Cafe mining. :-)
+that means the amount of the whole Kas supply would have to circulate about 3x through $Cafe minting. :-)
 Very unlikely or impossible. haha.
 The minting helps although for decentralized micro spreading of the coin.